TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

 ```

-How often does the population mean fall outside of the confidence interval
+The p-value tells us how often we expect the population mean to fall
-  calculated based on a random sample?
-That is, at a p-value
+  outside of the confidence interval calculated based on a random sample.
-  cutoff of 0.05, we expect that the null hypothesis will be
+  That is, at a p-value cutoff of 0.05, we expect that the null hypothesis
-  rejected, even if true, about 5% of the time.
+  will be rejected, even if true, about 5% of the time.

-Remember `isTRUE(x)` is the same as:
+In the example below, remember `isTRUE(x)` is the same as:

 `is.logical(x) && length(x) == 1 && !is.na(x) && x`